sudodominic/CreatureCompanion/README.md

 -Feeding/Providing treats

 -Custom Creatures: Ideally I want to refactor the code so that implementing your own creatures and selecting them from a menu is quick, and easy

+Like what you see?
+Consider donating, it encourages me to work on more projects, and ensures I can feed myself while I work on them https://ko-fi.com/sudodominic